insideMan15/Textbook-of-Operating-System-Concepts-/ch6/exercise.md

     wait(&sem);
 ```
 **Many developers argue against such a function and discourage its use.
 Describe a potential problem that could occur when using the function getValue() in this scenario.**
+<br>**Try Answers**<br>
+- The bounded-waiting requirement is not met in such scenario, because wait() is allowed to call only when semaphore > 0
+- according to the second requirement, some processes could'n get the lock because it is excluded from the reminder section

 **6.13 The first known correct software solution to the critical-section problem for two processes was developed by Dekker.
 The two processes, P0 and P1, share the following variables:**
 ```